alisw/alibuild/docs/reference.markdown

 ## Build environment

-Before each package is built, aliBuild will populate the environment with build related information.
+Before each package is built, bits will populate the environment with build related information.
 For a complete list of those see [the body section](#the-body).
 After the build is done the user has access to the environment of the build by sourcing the